hsinyu-ko/hsinyu-ko.github.io/_pages/about.md

 focused on using first-principles methods to study the structural and thermal properties of molecular crystals and liquids.-->
 During his graduate research, Hsin-Yu became an active developer of the popular open-source planewave-pseudopotential package
 <u><a href="http://www.quantum-espresso.org/">Quantum ESPRESSO</a></u> for first-principles simulations of molecules and condensed-phase materials.
-Besides research, Hsin-Yu emphasizes clear and effective mentorship; his undergraduate teaching was recorgnized by the 2016 Pickering Teaching Award.
+Besides research, Hsin-Yu emphasizes clear and effective mentorship; his undergraduate teaching was recognized by the 2016 Pickering Teaching Award.
-After receiving his Ph.D. in early 2019, he worked at as a postdoctoral research associate the Department of Energy (DOE) sponsored
+After receiving his Ph.D. in early 2019, he worked as a postdoctoral researcher in the
-<u><a href="https://ccsc.princeton.edu/">Chemistry in Solution and at Interfaces (CSI) Computational Chemical Science Center</a></u> at Princeton
+<u><a href="https://ccsc.princeton.edu/">Chemistry in Solution and at Interfaces (CSI) Computational Chemical Science Center</a></u> at Princeton on using machine-learning potentials to extend the length and time scales of AIMD simulations.
-on using machine-learning to extend the length and time scales of AIMD simulations and simultaneously served as the DOE early-career network (ECN) representative for the center.
+In addition, he served as an early-career network (ECN) representative for the CSI center.

 <p align="center">
 <img src='https://ccsc.princeton.edu/wp-content/uploads/2019/04/PU-300x82.png' width="200">